-“In 2007, shortly after arriving in Portland I wound up finding the Association of Home Businesses after reading an article in ‘The Bee’ newspaper.
-Since moving to the Sellwood neighborhood I had arrived smack in the middle of the economic downturn.
-“Home Business Ownership”?
-Entrepreneurship?
-I was a surprised participant and not quite sure of a strategy for moving forward.
+“In 2007, shortly after arriving in Portland I found the Association of Home Businesses after reading an article in The BEE newspaper.
+My move to the Sellwood neighborhood had me arriving smack in the middle of the economic downturn.
+‘Home Business Ownership’?
+‘Entrepreneurship’?
+I was a surprised participant and not quite sure of me strategy for moving forward.

-So, I created a brochure to take with me to the October 2007 meeting.
-(By the way, this brochure and it’s contents has a way of sneaking into Eric Norberg’s introduction of Zoe during meetings) Having NEVER done any public speaking and arriving from a support services background, I didn’t anticipate the ‘elevator speech”: standing up in front of an audience of strangers and telling them about my business.
-Despite my lack of knowledge of the inner workings of a networking event, I was immediately encouraged, welcomed and left the meeting having met many new acquaintances.
+“So, I created a brochure to take with me to the October 2007 meeting.
+(By the way, this brochure and its contents has a way of sneaking into Eric Norberg’s introduction of Zoe during meetings.)
+Having NEVER done any public speaking and arriving from a support services background, I didn’t anticipate the ‘elevator speech’: standing up in front of an audience of strangers and telling them about my business.
+Despite my lack of knowledge of the inner workings of a networking event, I was immediately encouraged, welcomed, and left the meeting having made many new acquaintances.

-Discovering I had skills that simplified re-careering I dove in head first, observing, learning, and applying what I learned during the meetings.
+“Discovering I had skills that simplified re-careering, I dove in head first, observing, learning, and applying what I learned during the meetings.
 Those skills were honed each time I gave a presentation to the group, creating new possibilities and adding more items to my service offerings.

-I’ve had many growing pains with my business over the years but joining the Association of Home Business has been a constant.
+“I’ve had many growing pains with my business over the years, but the Association of Home Business has been a constant.
 With the ever present support of the organization, I’ve overcome my ‘elevator speech’ stage fright, been mentored, encouraged, and learned to relish the rewards of being a home business owner.
 I owe so much of my personal success to this fine group of entrepreneurs.”~ Zoe Morrison